 There is no roadmap to socialism but there is a rich history of international working class struggle to guide us in our practice today.
 The working class should seek inspiration and learn lessons from both the successes and failures of past socialist revolutions, workers movements, and struggles of oppressed peoples around the world.
 Only by drawing on this experience and applying it to the material conditions we face today can we develop the class consciousness and political organization needed to overthrow capitalism, establish a socialist economy, and begin building a society free of class distinctions.

-Our Immediate Demands
+Our Immediate Demands and Aims

-Expanded workers rights – Living wage for all workers – Restoration of double time on Sundays for retail workers in Massachusetts – End wage theft and punish criminal employers – Job safety standards to prevent deaths and injuries – End union busting – Support strikes, organizing drives, and worker mobilizations
+Expanded workers' rights – Living wage for all workers – Restoration of double time on Sundays for retail workers in Massachusetts – End wage theft and punish criminal employers – Job safety standards to prevent deaths and injuries – End union busting – Support strikes, organizing drives, and worker mobilizations

 Tax the rich – Progressive income tax to make the rich pay for education, healthcare, and other social programs – Repeal all taxes, fees, and tolls that shift the tax burden onto the working class – Use of eminent domain to protect local industry and prevent capital flight

 Full voting rights in state and local elections for all residents regardless of immigration status – Reduce the statewide voting age to 16 – Institute the right to recall all elected officials